 In contrast, Mario Bunge (1966) defended the view that technology is applied science, but in a subtle way that does justice to the differences between science and technology.
 Bunge acknowledges that technology is about action, but an action heavily underpinned by theory—that is what distinguishes technology from the arts and crafts and puts it on a par with science.
 According to Bunge, theories in technology come in two types: substantive theories, which provide knowledge about the object of action, and operative theories, which are concerned with action itself.
 The substantive theories of technology are indeed largely applications of scientific theories.
 The operative theories, in contrast, are not preceded by scientific theories but are born in applied research itself.
 Still, as Bunge claims, operative theories show a dependence on science in that in such theories the method of science is employed.
 This includes such features as modeling and idealization, the use of theoretical concepts and abstractions, and the modification of theories by the absorption of empirical data through prediction and retrodiction.

 In response to this discussion, Ian Jarvie (1966) proposed as important questions for a philosophy of technology what the epistemological status of technological statements is and how technological statements are to be demarcated from scientific statements.
 This suggests a thorough investigation of the various forms of knowledge occurring in either practice, in particular, since scientific knowledge has already been so extensively studied, of the forms of knowledge that are characteristic of technology and are lacking, or of much less prominence, in science.
 A distinction between ‘knowing that’—traditional propositional knowledge—and ‘knowing how’—non-articulated and even impossible-to-articulate knowledge—had been introduced by Gilbert Ryle (1949) in a different context.
 The notion of ‘knowing how’ was taken up by Michael Polanyi under the name of tacit knowledge and made a central characteristic of technology (Polanyi 1958); the current state of the philosophical discussion is presented in this encyclopedia’s entry on knowledge how.
 However, emphasizing too much the role of unarticulated knowledge, of ‘rules of thumb’ as they are often called, easily underplays the importance of rational methods in technology.
-An emphasis on tacit knowledge may also be ill-fit for distinguishing the practices of science and technology because the role of tacit knowledge in science may well be more important than current philosophy of science acknowledges, for example in concluding causal relationships on the basis of empirical evidence.
+An emphasis on tacit knowledge may also be ill-fit for distinguishing the practices of science and engineering because the role of tacit knowledge in science may well be more important than current philosophy of science acknowledges, for example in concluding causal relationships on the basis of empirical evidence.
 This was also an important theme in the writings of Thomas Kuhn on theory change in science (Kuhn 1962).

 2.3 The Centrality of Design to Technology

 To understand where technology ‘comes from’, what drives the innovation process, is of importance not only to those who are curious to understand the phenomenon of technology itself but also to those who are concerned about its role in society.
 Technology or engineering as a practice is concerned with the creation of artifacts and, of increasing importance, artifact-based services.
-The design process, the structured process leading toward that goal, forms the core of the practice of technology.
+The design process, the structured process leading toward that goal, forms the core of the practice of engineering.
 In the engineering literature, the design process is commonly represented as consisting of a series of translational steps; see for this, e.g., Suh 2001.
 At the start are the customer’s needs or wishes.
 In the first step these are translated into a list of functional requirements, which then define the design task an engineer, or a team of engineers, has to accomplish.
 The functional requirements specify as precisely as possible what the device to be designed must be able to do.
 This step is required because customers usually focus on just one or two features and are unable to articulate the requirements that are necessary to support the functionality they desire.
 In the second step, the functional requirements are translated into design specifications, which the exact physical parameters of crucial components by which the functional requirements are going to be met.
 The design parameters chosen to satisfy these requirements are combined and made more precise such that a blueprint of the device results.
 The blueprint contains all the details that must be known such that the final step to the process of manufacturing the device can take place.
 It is tempting to consider the blueprint as the end result of a design process, instead of a finished copy being this result.
 However, actual copies of a device are crucial for the purpose of prototyping and testing.
 Prototyping and testing presuppose that the sequence of steps making up the design process can and will often contain iterations, leading to revisions of the design parameters and/or the functional requirements.
 Even though, certainly for mass-produced items, the manufacture of a product for delivery to its customers or to the market comes after the closure of the design phase, the manufacturing process is often reflected in the functional requirements of a device, for example in putting restrictions on the number of different components of which the device consists.
 The complexity of a device will affect how difficult it will be to maintain or repair it, and ease of maintenance or low repair costs are often functional requirements.
 An important modern development is that the complete life cycle of an artifact is now considered to be the designing engineer’s concern, up till the final stages of the recycling and disposal of its components and materials, and the functional requirements of any device should reflect this.
 From this point of view, neither a blueprint nor a prototype can be considered the end product of engineering design.

 The biggest idealization that this scheme of the design process contains is arguably located at the start.
 Only in a minority of cases does a design task originate in a customer need or wish for a particular artifact.
 First of all, as already suggested, many design tasks are defined by engineers themselves, for instance, by noticing something to be improved in existing products.
-But more often than not design starts with a problem pointed out by some societal agent, which engineers are then invited to solve.
+Nevertheless design often starts with a problem pointed out by some societal agent, which engineers are then invited to solve.
 Many such problems, however, are ill-defined or wicked problems, meaning that it is not at all clear what the problem is exactly and what a solution to the problem would consist in.
 The ‘problem’ is a situation that people—not necessarily the people ‘in’ the situation—find unsatisfactory, but typically without being able to specify a situation that they find more satisfactory in other terms than as one in which the problem has been solved.
 In particular it is not obvious that a solution to the problem would consist in some artifact, or some artifactual system or process, being made available or installed.
 Engineering departments all over the world advertise that engineering is problem solving, and engineers easily seem confident that they are best qualified to solve a problem when they are asked to, whatever the nature of the problem.
 This has led to the phenomenon of a technological fix, the solution of a problem by a technical solution, that is, the delivery of an artifact or artifactual process, where it is questionable, to say the least, whether this solves the problem or whether it was the best way of handling the problem.

 A candidate example of a technological fix for the problem of global warming would be the currently much debated option of injecting sulfate aerosols into the stratosphere to offset the warming effect of greenhouse gases such as carbon dioxide and methane.
 Such schemes of geoengineering would allow us to avoid facing the—in all likelihood painful—choices that will lead to a reduction of the emission of greenhouse gases into the atmosphere, but will at the same time allow the depletion of the Earth’s reservoir of fossil fuels to continue.
 See for a discussion of technological fixing, e.g., Volti 2009: 26–32.
 Given this situation, and its hazards, the notion of a problem and a taxonomy of problems deserve to receive more philosophical attention than they have hitherto received.